 White label shipping is a form of shipping in which there is no branding or labelling on packages or shipments to identify the supplier from which the goods originated.

 The intent behind white-label shipping is to make your packages and goods appear as though they came from a merchant’s business, as opposed to the merchant’s supplier or manufacturer.

 ShipBob’s got the definitions and the solutions

-ShipBob is a global omnifulfillment platform that supports ecommerce businesses shipping DTC, retail dropshipping, retail distribution, and more.
+ShipBob is a global omnifulfilment platform that supports ecommerce businesses shipping DTC, retail dropshipping, retail distribution, and more.

-Whether you sell through your ecommerce website, social media, retail stores, or ecommerce marketplaces like Amazon and Walmart Marketplace, ShipBob’s software integrates with your tech stack to provide seamless order fulfillment.
+Whether you sell through your ecommerce website, social media, retail stores, or ecommerce marketplaces like Amazon and Walmart Marketplace, ShipBob’s software integrates with your tech stack to provide seamless order fulfilment.

-Our network of 30+ domestic and international fulfillment centers process, pick, pack, and ship your orders out through major carriers, so that your customers receive accurate orders quickly.
-With experts at the helm of your shipping logistics, you can focus on other important business functions while we optimize your operations for efficiency, cost, and quality.
+Our network of 30+ domestic and international fulfilment centres process, pick, pack, and ship your orders out through major carriers, so that your customers receive accurate orders quickly.
+With experts at the helm of your shipping logistics, you can focus on other important business functions while we optimise your operations for efficiency, cost, and quality.